hyperledger/aries-rfcs/concepts/indirect-identity-control/README.md

 [![controllership](controllership.png)](controllership-details.md)

 Controllership shares nearly all bolded features with delegation.
-It is usually transparent because things are assumed not to control themselves.
+It is usually transparent because things are usually known not to be identity owners in their interactions, and things are assumed not to control themselves.

 Like guardianship, controllership has a basis.
 Usually, it is rooted in property ownership, but occasionally it might derive from court appointment.
 Also like